7k2mpa/FileMaintenace/README.md

 ### CheckFlag.ps1

-Check Flag File and if file dose not exist make new flag file.
+Check Flag File and if file exist(or dose not exist) , delete the flag file(or make a flag file)

 ### Wrapper.ps1